rolling-scopes-school/docs/docs/en/rs-school-activist.md

 7. Helping with registration of tasks, paperwork.
 For example - [https://github.com/rolling-scopes-school/tasks/pull/53](https://github.com/rolling-scopes-school/tasks/pull/53)
 8. There may be your example :)

-### How is the nomination?
+## How is the nomination?

 By decision of mentors or admins.
-Based on your feedback in #gratitude
+Based on your feedback in #gratitude channel